RonnieReck/RonnieReck/README.md

-- 👋 Hi, I’m @RonnieReck
+- 👋 Hi, I’m @RonnieReck.
-- 👀 I’m interested in UX/UI design and finding creative ways to implement new technologies into my designs
+- 👀 I’m fascinated by UX/UI design and finding creative ways to implement new technologies into my designs
-- 🌱 I’m currently a UX/UI Teaching Assistant
+- 🌱 I’m currently a UX/UI Teaching Assistant and freelance designer
 - 💞️ I’m looking to collaborate on web design and app design projects
 - 📫 How to reach me stephany.reck@gmail.com